erikvalkering/pigro/README.md

 // etc.
 ```

-Apart from the boilerplate, this ties an implicit relationship between the `initialize()` function and the `is_initialized` variable.
-It would be better to combine them into a single entity.
+Apart from the boilerplate, this ties an **implicit** relationship between the `initialize()` function and the `is_initialized` flag.
+This would become even more of a problem if you would have several functions that need to be called at most once.
+In such cases, you'd need to keep track of a separate flag for each function.
+This in turn will have a negative impact on the maintainability of the code.

+Instead, it would be better to combine the function and the flag into a single entity.
 This is where the `pigro::lazy()` function comes in.
-It can be used to wrap an existing function, and make sure that any subsequent time that it is called, nothing will happen:
+Using it will wrap an existing function, and make sure that any subsequent call will be ignored:
 ```c++
 auto ensure_initialized = pigro::lazy(initialize);